For Novelist John Green, OCD Is Like An 'Invasive Weed' Inside His Mind

 GREEN: Yeah.

 GROSS: Are you surprised that so many teenagers want to read stories about teenagers who have the kind of problems that make you feel different from everyone else, like OCD, or like having lost a parent who died or like having cancer and maybe dying yourself?
 I mean, so many teenagers are just absorbed with, you know, school, finding a new boyfriend or girlfriend, just, like, having friends, figuring out how to make your way without being bullied or hated by other kids.
-(Laughter).
-But, I mean, you're dealing with really major problems in your book - not to make light of those other problems because when you're a teenager those other problems are really big.
+(Laughter) But, I mean, you're dealing with really major problems in your book, not to make light of those other problems 'cause when you're a teenager, those other problems are really big.

+GREEN: Right.
+No, I think that's actually the answer, though, is that when you're a teenager, no matter what your experience is, the problems are big and they're in many cases new.
+In many cases, it's the first time you've had this problem.
+So, you know, when I fell in love with my wife - you know, we have a great, awesome marriage, but I was also, like, this is, like, the other times I fell in love.

 GROSS: Do you remember your first girlfriend, your first crush, and can you tell us about it?
 Or would you rather not?